Liberate your AED

 Look out for our new CAG Guernsey support vehicle, kindly sponsored by Barrs Car Centre.

-Helping local businesses, communities and individuals to install life-saving equipment known as defibrillators around the Bailiwick.
+CAG Helps local businesses, communities and individuals to install life-saving equipment known as defibrillators around the Bailiwick.
 Usually refered to as Automated External* Defibrillators (or AEDs), sometimes these are made available to the general public and in that instance are referred to as Public Access Defibrillators (or PADs) and are usually found outside in a public space.*Note: the 'external' refers to the placement on the body when in use, not the location.
 Read more here

-Getting as many defibrillators registered on their database as possible.
+One of CAG's aims is to get as many defibrillators registered on their database as possible.
 This database is shared with The St John Emergency Ambulance Service to ensure that in an emergency, a caller can be directed to the closest defibrillator.
 Early response is vital to the statistics of surviving a cardiac arrest.
 Read more here

 | Use Call, Push, Rescue (C.P.R) if someone's had a cardiac arrest, they'll be unconscious, not breathing or not breathing normally.
 The person will die within minutes without immediate help.
 Act quickly and Call Push Rescue. |